codingtony/docker-impala/README.md

 It is also perfect for the road warrior that do not have a connection to its cluster.

 Running in a Docker makes it less resource intensive than running on a classic VM.

-The image is quite big (1.5GB).
-It might take a while to download the first time.

 Ports